1A-OneAngstrom/SAMSON-Developer-Tutorials/EXYZExporter/README.md

 # EXYZ Exporter

-Please, refer to the [Exporter tutorial](https://documentation.samson-connect.net/developers/latest/page_tutorial_exporting.html).
+Please, refer to the [Exporter tutorial](https://documentation.samson-connect.net/developers/latest/tutorials/exporting/).

-This SAMSON Element demonstrates how to implement an exporter on an example of a simple XYZ-exporter for files of the following format:
+This SAMSON Extension demonstrates how to implement an [exporter](https://documentation.samson-connect.net/developers/latest/exporters/) on an example of a simple XYZ-exporter for files of the following format:

 1. The 1st line: the number of atoms in the file.
 2. The 2nd line: arbitraty header line.